gofiber/fiber/docs/client/request.md

 }
 ```

-## AcquireFile
+### AcquireFile

-AcquireFile returns an File object from the pool.
+AcquireFile returns a File object from the pool.
 And you can set field in the File with SetFileFunc.

 The returned file may be returned to the pool with ReleaseFile when no longer needed.